koekvall/lmm-stest/README.md

 A brief introduction and an example is available at http://koekvall.github.io/docs/lmmstest/example.html

-A paper with theory motivating the proposed test is forthcoming.
+A paper motivating the proposed test statistic is forthcoming in the Annals of Statistics, with a preprint available at [arXiv](https://arxiv.org/abs/2103.10236).